La Purisima Mission State Historic Park

 Established in 1787, this mission was one of 21 established along California’s coast during a 54-year period, beginning in 1769.
 Under the order of the king of Spain, military troops and Franciscan missionaries arrived in California to establish outposts and convert Indians to Christianity.
 The most fully furnished and restored of the 21 missions, La Purisima gives visitors a sense of what life was like in the early 1800s.
 Its different than other city-based missions in that it’s set on 2,000 acres with 25 miles of hiking trails.The mission is open seven days a week.
 Free guided tours are offered at 1 p.m.
 Wednesdays through Sundays.
 The 1.5-hour tour begins at the Visitor Center where guides share stories of mission life as they lead you on a one-mile walk through the historic buildings and rustic terrain, and up and down stairs.

 Stretch your legs and see the sights when you do an outdoor mural walk through Old Town Lompoc.
-There are nearly 40 murals covering the history of Lompoc, beginning with the Chumash Indians, and you’ll find them on the sides of buildings, in alleys and on street corners.
+There are 40 murals covering the history of Lompoc, beginning with the Chumash Indians, and you’ll find them on the sides of buildings, in alleys and on street corners.
 A newcomer to the scene, Agriculture in the Valley Beautiful mural emphasizes the area’s culture of cultivation.
 Others celebrate the community’s ethnic diversity and flower industry.
 While you’re in Old Town, have lunch at Sissy’s Uptown Cafe.
 This family-owned restaurant is housed in a historic building that used to be the town post office.
 Don’t leave without ordering a slice of Sissy’s famous coconut cream pie.
 Stop by the Lompoc Valley Chamber of Commerce & Visitors Bureau for a mural map and tips on places to see and things to do along the route.
+Or download the art mural self-guided walking tour at explorelompoc.com.

 Lompoc is home to Skydive Santa Barbara, which offers the highest tandem jump in southern California.
 You drop from 18,000 feet (with supplemental oxygen on the way up) and do a 90-second free fall.
 It’s the company’s most popular jump and enables you to really feel like a bird.
 If leaping out of a plane at 18,000 feet seems too intense, the company does offer two other tandem jumps: a 13,000-foot tandem jump and a 8,000-foot tandem jump.
 Regardless of which jump you choose, you’ll get spectacular views on the way down of the Pacific Ocean, white-sand beaches, a patchwork of vineyards and agricultural fields and the coast’s rolling hills.